 Special Purpose Parks

 Located generally along and west of the North Dallas Tollway; along and east of Legacy Parkway and generally north of Stonebrook Parkway, this 275 acre regional park is the first of its kind in Frisco.
 Initial master planning for the park took place in 2006 and the planning for the Phase I development of the park is currently underway.

 Although we currently have approximately 60 miles of Hike and Bike Trails developed throughout the City, this year we will continue to focus on the connection of many of these trails.
 The overall vision of the City's Hike and Bike Trails is outlined in the Hike and Bike Master Plan which will be implemented over the next five years.
 Here is a look at the trail extensions we will be working on this year:

-Coit Road - Lebanon to Highway 121
+Independence Road connection to 121

 Hillcrest Road connection to 121 on the East side

 Cottonwood Creek Hike & Bike Trail - Connecting Cottonwood Creek Park to Dallas North Tollway along the creek North of Wakeland High School